-The Town of Essex is Vermont’s second most populous community.
-Nestled between the Green Mountains and Lake Champlain, Essex (inclusive of the Village of Essex Junction) features a landscape both bucolic and urban.
+Nestled between the Green Mountains and Lake Champlain, the Town of Essex features a landscape both bucolic and urban.
 Safe, walkable, well-loved neighborhoods are surrounded by trail-laced open spaces.
 Residents work at a diverse array of local companies and global icons.
 Add one of the state’s most highly-respected school systems and an ever-burgeoning sense of community connection, and Essex is an ideal place to spend a lifetime – or even just an afternoon.

 VT 15 SIDEWALK/PATH SCOPING STUDY – Athens Drive to VT 289

 Over the years, the Village of Essex Junction and the Town of Essex have greatly expanded their pedestrian and bicycle network through a series of sidewalks, shared use paths, and on-street facilities.
 The VT 15 corridor, from Essex Junction Village to VT 289 Interchange is an important link missing to connect these facilities.
 As the interest in active transportation has grown, the need for this link has grown.